dragonflyoss/Dragonfly/FAQ.md

 NOTE: If you use dfdaemon to call dfget, you can also pass this parameter to dfget via `dfdaemon --node`.

+## How dfget connect to supernodes in multiple-supernode mode

+If supernodes are set in multiple-supernode mode, dfget will connect to one of these supernodes randomly.
+Because dfget will randomize the order of all supernodes it knows and store them in a slice.
+If dfget connects to the first supernode unsuccessfully, it will connect to the second supernode in the slice.
+And so on until all the known supernodes fail to access twice, the dfget will exit with download failure.

 ## How to use Dragonfly in Kubernetes

 It is very easy to deploy Dragonfly in Kubernetes with [Helm](https://github.com/helm/helm).
+FYI, please refer to [Kubernetes-with-Dragonfly](./docs/ecosystem/Kubernetes-with-Dragonfly.md).

-For more information of Dragonfly's Helm Chart, please refer to project [dragonflyoss/helm-chart](https://github.com/dragonflyoss/helm-chart).
+**NOTE**: For more information of Dragonfly's Helm Chart, please refer to project [dragonflyoss/helm-chart](https://github.com/dragonflyoss/helm-chart).

-## Can an image from a third-party registry be pulled via Dragonfly

-We **CANNOT** pull an image from a third-party registry via Dragonfly.
-Images from third-party registry means that the name of image has no registry address, for example, image `a.b.com/admin/mysql:5.6` is a third-party image, and it is from registry `a.b.com`.
-To the opposite, `admin/mysql:5.6` is not from third-party registry, because name of the image does not contain a registry address.

-Because administrator needs to configure `--registry-mirrors=["http://127.0.0.1:65001"]` for container engine to proxy part of image pulling requests to `dfdaemon` which listens on 65001 locally, images not from a third-part registry will use this registry mirror.
-However, when user pulls image `a.b.com/admin/mysql:5.6` which contains a third-party registry address, the container engine will directly access the third-party registry to pull the image, ignoring the configured registry mirror.
-Then It has nothing to do with the `dfdaemon` within Dragonfly.

 ## Where is the log directory of Dragonfly client dfget